 - Once the cooking time has finished, quick release the pressure.
 Take care to avoid the steam valve when the pressure is releasing.
 Once float valve has gone down, open the lid and add the coconut milk, peas, cilantro, salt, and pepper.
 Set to Sauté mode, and cook for an additional 7-8 minutes until the aloo matar is warm and bubbling.
 Serve over basmati rice, with a side of naan bread.
 Enjoy!

-More Vegan Indian Recipes You’ll Love
+More Vegan Indian Recipes

-Sourdough Garlic Naan Recipe (Vegan, Dairy Free, Egg Free)
+- Sourdough Garlic Naan Recipe

-Saag Aloo in the Slow Cooker (Vegan, Gluten Free, One Pot Recipe)
+- Saag Aloo in the Slow Cooker

-Coconut Curry Lentils (Vegan, Gluten Free, Vegetarian)
+- Coconut Curry Lentils

-Oat Milk Chai Latte Recipe (Vegan, Gluten Free)
+- Oat Milk Chai Latte Recipe

-Potato Pea Curry (Vegan)
+Potato Pea Curry (Aloo Matar)

 Ingredients

-- 2 tablespoons coconut oil
+- 2 tablespoons olive oil

-- 1 sweet onion
+- 1 large sweet onion

 - 6 cloves garlic

-- 1 teaspoon cumin seeds
+- 1 teaspoon cumin

 - 1 teaspoon turmeric

-- 1 teaspoon garam masala
+- 1 tablespoon garam masala

-- 1 No-Salt-Added Diced Tomatoes
+- 14 ounces Diced Tomatoes

-- 6 red potatoes
+- 6 large red potatoes

-- 3 cups No-Salt-Added Vegetable Stock
+- 3 cups Vegetable Stock

-- 1 13.5 ounce can coconut milk, full fat
+- 1 13.5 ounce can coconut milk full fat

-- 2 cups peas
+- 2 cups peas I used frozen

 - 1 cup chopped cilantro plus extra for garnish

-- 1/2 teaspoon Himalayan sea salt
+- 1/2 teaspoon Sea Salt

-- 1/2 teaspoon freshly ground Tellicherry Black Pepper
+- 1/2 teaspoon Black Pepper

 Instructions